-Palo Verde College does not discriminate on the basis of disability and is in compliance with Section 504 of the Rehabilitation Act of 1973, as amended, and the regulations adopted there under.
+Palo Verde College does not discriminate based on disability and is in compliance with Section 504 of the Rehabilitation Act of 1973, as amended, and the regulations adopted there under.
 More specifically, Palo Verde College does not discriminate in admission or access to, or treatment or employment in its programs and activities.
-Any student with a physical disability may decide to apply for a CAN course.
+Any student with a physical disability may decide to apply for the LVN course.
 Nursing a& allied Health will make every endeavor to accommodate the students.
-But the student MUST meet the minimal requirements theory and clinical NUR 100 & NUR 118 in order to participate int eh State CNA Certification exam.
+But the student MUST meet the minimal requirements for theory and clinical in order to participate in the NCLEX-PN examination.